 With grease, you won’t have this problem and it can remain perfectly oiled for several years.
 However, once you wait to use the gun it’s recommended to remove the grease and give it a good clean with a CLP.

-For the most part, people can’t tell the difference between this and the hoppe’s, other than the price difference.
-This one is slightly less expensive and has a nice red liquid and better needle.
+For the most part, people can’t tell the difference between this and the Hoppe’s, other than the price difference.
+This one is slightly less expensive and has a nice red liquid and a better needle.

 - Great for those otherwise unreachable areas with traditional application methods